XavierBoubert/Photos/MILESTONE.md

   - HOW TO USE photos/ folder
   - INSTALL video PHP module
   - Explain features and responsiveness

-### Has user, I want to use the project in differents languages:

-- Include gettext
-- Translate in English and French
-- Automatically using good translation for browser (EN is default)
-- Update README and explainations

 <a name="backlog"></a>
 # Backlog